nejyeah/DeepPicker-python/README.md

 After finished, the picked coordinate file will be saved in **'../autopick-trpv1-by-demo-molecule-A-B'**.
 The format of the coordinate file is Relion '.star'.

 Besides, a binary file called **'../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle'** is produced.
 It contains all the particles information.
-It will be used to do an iterative training or to estimate the precision and recall compared to the reference results like manually picking.
+It will be used to do an iterative training or to estimate the precision and recall compared to the reference (e.g. manyally picked by experts).

 ## 5. Comparing the picking results with reference
-Estimate the precision and recall based on the reference results (like manually picking by experts).
-The script `analysis_pick_results.py`
+The script `analysis_pick_results.py` is used to estimate the precision and recall based on the reference results (e.g. manually picked by experts).

 Options:

-    --inputFile, string, specify the file of picking results, like '/PICK_PATH/autopick_results.pickle'
+    --inputFile, string, specify the file of the picking results, like '/PICK_PATH/autopick_results.pickle'
     --inputDir, string, specify the directory of the reference coordinate files --particle_size, int, the size of the particle --coordinate_symbol, string, the symbol of the reference coordinate file, like '_manualPick'.
-    --minimum_distance_rate, float, Use the value particle_size*minimum_distance_rate as the distance threshold for estimate the number of true positive samples, the default value is 0.2.
+    --minimum_distance_rate, float, take the value particle_size*minimum_distance_rate as the distance threshold for estimate the number of true positive samples, the default value is 0.2.

 run the script `analysis_pick_results.py`: